 However, these techniques should provide a good starting point for sites that are interested in boosting the number of visitors who stay on their sites past their initial landing pages.
 Give them a try and see if you don’t see a difference in your visitor retention rates!

-What other techniques do you use in your site to reduce bounce rate.
-Share your experiences below.
+What other techniques do you use in your site to reduce bounce rate?
+Do share your experiences with us.